LoginRadius/engineering-portal/content/understanding-react-rendering/index.md

 ### 3. Parting words

-React is a clever framework that offers performance through its rendering scheme, so it follows that, as developers, we should leverage it in a proper manner to help build performant applications.
+React is a clever framework that offers performance through its rendering scheme, so it follows that, as developers, we should leverage it appropriately to help build performant applications.
 With that said, it is not a miracle device that optimizes out inefficiencies from the developer’s end, but a tool to be utilized.
-Understanding the <strong><code>render()</code></strong> method as well as its implication to the reconciliation algorithm is the very first step to making sure we are leveraging the framework instead of working against it, as well as one of the first steps to mastering React.
+Understanding the <strong><code>render()</code></strong> nd its implication to the reconciliation algorithm is the first step to make sure we are leveraging the framework instead of working against it.
+It is also one of the first steps to mastering React.